My Self-Drive Faroe Islands Itinerary

 You can spend your afternoon exploring the rest of Tórshavn, particularly the waterfront, fort, and the Tinganes, the oldest part of town with buildings from the age of the Vikings and which now houses the government.

 We had some excellent meals in Tórshavn, all of which required reservations.
 I recommend going to Katrina Christensen, Barbara, and The Tarv.
-We also went to the Michelin-starred Roks, and it was the favorite meal of one of the ladies, but I wasn’t as impressed considering the steep price.
+We also went to the Michelin-starred Roks, which was one of the ladies’ favorite meals, but I wasn’t as impressed considering the steep price.

 Another meal I would highly recommend is a meal in a Faroese house.
 We had a fabulous experience with Sabina at Fjordcottage.
 First, she explained all about the dress and culture of the Faroes at her home on Eysturoy.
 Then we enjoyed every culturally Faroish food and drink you can imagine.
 Her email is [email protected] so that you can book the experience yourself.